cap-js/docs/guides/databases-postgres.md

-This guide focuses on the new PostgreSQL Service provided through *[@cap-js/postgres](https://www.npmjs.com/package/@cap-js/postgres)*, which is based on the same new database services architecture than the new [SQLite Service](databases-sqlite).
+This guide focuses on the new PostgreSQL Service provided through *[@cap-js/postgres](https://www.npmjs.com/package/@cap-js/postgres)*, which is based on the same new database services architecture as the new [SQLite Service](databases-sqlite).
 This architecture brings significantly enhanced feature sets and feature parity, as documented in the [*Features* section of the SQLite guide](databases-sqlite#features).

 *Learn about migrating from the former `cds-pg` in the [Migration](#migration) chapter below.*{.learn-more}